4th May, 2021

 REACH - Registration, Evaluation, Authorisation and Restriction of Chemicals

-Under REACH, companies are required to identify and manage the risks created by the substances they manufacture and market.
+Under REACH, companies need to identify and manage the risks created by the substances they manufacture and market.

 RIDDOR - Reporting of Injuries, Diseases and Dangerous Occurrences Regulations

-The legal requirements for reporting certain injuries, including fatal, major and over 7-day, plus diseases and dangerous events at work.
+The legal requirements for reporting specific injuries, including fatal, major and over 7-day, plus diseases and dangerous events at work.

 RPE - Respiratory Protective Equipment

-Masks, hoods, helmets, suits, and other respirators or breathing apparatus worn to filter out contaminants in the air, or supply clean air to the user.
+RPE includes masks, hoods, helmets, suits, and other respirators or breathing apparatus worn to filter out contaminants in the air.
+RPE can also be used to supply clean air to the user.

 RRFSO - Regulatory Reform (Fire Safety) Order